LaurentFaucher/code-sample-MILA/README.md

 ## Code

-You can find my optimized Minimax with Alpha-Beta Pruning implementation in the following file:
+You can find my optimized Minimax algorithm with Alpha-Beta Pruning implementation in the following file:
 [Link to my_MiniMax.py](Abalone/my_MiniMax.py)

 This is the only relevant file for this code sample.

 ## Project Overview

-We conducted a tournament against other competitive agents, and our agent emerged victorious.
-This was a team project where my teammate implemented the Monte Carlo Tree Search (MCTS) algorithm, and I implemented the MiniMax algorithm.
-After comparing both approaches, we found that MiniMax performed better, so we used it for the tournament.
-We had to manage our time efficiently, as each game was limited to 900 seconds.
+In a tournament featuring 39 competitive agents, my algorithm secured first place.
+This was a collaborative project where my teammate implemented a Monte Carlo Tree Search (MCTS) algorithm, while I developed the MiniMax algorithm.
+After testing both approaches, we determined that MiniMax outperformed MCTS and used it for the competition.
+The algorithm was designed to handle strict time constraints, as each game was limited to 900 seconds.

-For this code sample, I have removed the MCTS implementation and only kept the MiniMax algorithm, as it is part of my master's application.
+For this code sample, I’ve removed the MCTS implementation and included only the MiniMax algorithm, which I authored for the contest.

 You can visualize the tournament results (brackets) by visiting the following link: [Tournament Results](https://challonge.com/fr/ykol0oke).
 My team name was "mayoman".